Charts

 Title & Legend

-Finally, you can add a Title or a Legend and modify their position.
+Add a Title or a Legend and modify their position from the sidebar.

 Grid